 Command Sergeant Major/CSM (E-9)

 Command Sergeant Major is the enlisted advisor to the commanding officer.
 Their duties include carrying out policies and standards and help in advising the commander.
 They advise and initiate recommendations to the commander and staff in regards to the support and well-being of the company.

 Sergeant Major of the Army/SMA (E-9)

-There is only one Sergeant Major in the entire Army.
+There is only one Sergeant Major of the entire Army.
 The SMA oversees all non-commissioned officers and serves as the senior enlisted advisor.
 He serves as the senior enlisted advisor and consults the Chief of Staff of the Army.

 Warrant Officer Ranks & Insignias